-Be aware that it is possible for your vehicle to fall into more than one use-category.
+It is possible for the vehicle to fall into more than one "use-category."
 Always use the most frequent of two possible maintenance intervals for a given task.

-When referring to your maintenance schedule, know your use-categories and refer to ALL that are applicable to your vehicle.
+When referring to the maintenance schedule, know the use-categories.
+Refer to ALL that are applicable to the vehicle.

 NORMAL DUTY LINE HAUL (Two categories >20% idle time <20% idle time.
-Note that each has unique maintenance scheduling):
+Each has unique maintenance scheduling):

-• Fuel economy greater than 6 mpg (2.6 km/l).

-• Gross vehicle weight less than 80,000 lbs/36,300 kg.
+- Fuel economy greater than 6 mpg (2.6 km/l). - Gross vehicle weight less than 80,000 lbs/36,300 kg.